cjrentier/ION-NetworkConnector/README.md

 * Create Incident to open Single Tenant for traffic from that specific Multi-Tenant only.
 * Specify the relevant IP-addresses to be put on the Whitelist found at: https://wiki.infor.com/confluence/display/MTIOS/MT+Application+NAT+List
 * If Single Tenant is not opened correctly for traffic from that MT the testing the Network Connector will result: Error occurred while generating Oauth access token for 'https://<customer>dev.cloud.infor.com:7443'.
 Reason: Unable to get Oauth20 token due to : Connection timed out
+* The Network Connection Point does use the IMS messages
+  * IONSERVICES/api/ion/messaging/service/ping (to check if the remote ION API is up and running)
+  * IONSERVICES/api/ion/messaging/service/versions (to check the version remotely)
+  * IONSERVICES/api/ion/messaging/service/v3/lid://infor.iondesk.iondesk/<your Backend Service Name>/acceptedDocuments (to check the acceptedDocuments, what else:-))
+  * IONSERVICES/api/ion/messaging/service/v3/multipartMessage (to send the BOD message )

 ## Connecting Infor OS deployments, Multi Tenant & On Premises
 * Bidirectional or Unidirectional (Receive from/ Send to Partner) integration